Asparagusic acid: Isolation and biosynthesis

 The material was originally isolated from an aqueous extract of Asparagus officinalis, a spring vegetable.
 It is a derivative of the cyclic disulfide organic compound 1,2-dithiolane with a carboxylic acid functional group bound to carbon-4 of the heterocycle.
 Biosynthetic studies revealed that asparagusic acid is derived from isobutyric acid.
 Asparagusic acid is a colorless solid with a melting point of 75.7–76.5 °C, higher than that of the corresponding dithiol: dihydroasparagusic acid (or γ,γ-dimercaptoisobutyric acid), at 59.5–60.5 °C.

 Laboratory synthesis

-A convenient synthesis of asparagusic acid has been developed from a commercially available diethyl malonate derivative starting material, improving on the prior method of Jansen.
+A convenient synthesis of asparagusic acid has been developed from a commercially available diethyl malonate derivative starting material, improving on the prior method of nutrition researcher Eugene F. Jansen.
 Diethyl bis(hydroxymethyl)malonate is treated with hydroiodic acid to yield β,β'-diiodoisobutyric acid after decarboxylation and ester hydrolysis (with removal of volatile ethanol and carbon dioxide).
 Dihydroasparagusic acid, the reduced (dithiol) form of asparagusic acid, is produced by sequential reaction with sodium trithiocarbonate (Na_{2}CS_{3}) and sulfuric acid; subsequent oxidation with hot dimethyl sulfoxide yields asparagusic acid.